renatus-novus-x/posthub/README.md

 - `users.txt` lists one username per line.
 - Each user has a `Maildir` with the standard subdirectories.

+## Initialization with posthub-init.{bat,sh}

+The helper scripts `posthub-init.bat` or `posthub-init.sh` create a minimal example setup with two users and their Maildir-like directories.

+- users.txt is populated with two sample users: alice and bob.
+- Each user gets a maildir with the standard tmp / new / cur subdirectories.

+These scripts are only meant as a minimal example.
+In a real setup, you are expected to edit users.txt and add your own user maildir trees as needed.

 ## Usage

 ### Send a message to all users